PKUFlyingPig/cs-self-learning/docs/CS学习规划.en.md

 > There’s nothing like writing your own kernel to deepen your understanding of operating systems.

-Operating systems virtualize a set of elegant abstractions from various complex underlying hardware, providing rich functional support for all application software.
+Operating systems provide a set of elegant abstractions to virtualize various complex underlying hardware, providing rich functional support for all application software.
 Understanding the design principles and internal mechanisms of operating systems is greatly beneficial for a programmer who is not satisfied with just being a coder.
-Out of love for operating systems, I have taken many operating system courses at home and abroad, each with its own focus and merits.
+Out of love for operating systems, I have taken many operating system courses in different colleges, each with its own focus and merits.
 You can choose based on your interests.

-[MIT 6.S081: Operating System Engineering](操作系统/MIT6.S081.md) from MIT's famous PDOS lab features 11 projects that add various functional modules to the elegantly implemented Unix-like operating system xv6.
-This course also made me deeply realize that doing systems is not about reading PPTs; it's about accumulating tens of thousands of lines of code.
+[MIT 6.S081: Operating System Engineering](操作系统/MIT6.S081.md), offered by the famous PDOS lab at MIT, features 11 projects that modify an elegantly implemented Unix-like operating system xv6.
+This course made me realize that systems is not about reading PPTs; it's about writing tens of thousands of lines of code.

-[UCB CS162: Operating System](操作系统/CS162.md), UC Berkeley’s operating system course, uses the same Project as Stanford — a teaching operating system, Pintos.
-As the teaching assistant for Peking University’s 2022 and 2023 Spring Semester Operating Systems Lab, I introduced and improved this Project.
-The course resources will also be fully open-sourced, with details on [the course website](https://pku-os.github.io).
+[UCB CS162: Operating System](操作系统/CS162.md), UC Berkeley’s operating system course, uses the same Project as Stanford — an educational operating system, Pintos.
+As the teaching assistant for Peking University’s 2022 and 2023 Spring Semester Operating Systems Course, I introduced and improved this Project.
+The course resources are fully open-sourced, with details on [the course website](https://pku-os.github.io).

-[NJU: Operating System Design and Implementation](操作系统/NJUOS.md), offered by Professor Jiang Yanyan at Nanjing University, provides an in-depth and accessible explanation of various operating system concepts, combining a unique system perspective with rich code examples.
+[NJU: Operating System Design and Implementation](操作系统/NJUOS.md), offered by Professor Yanyan Jiang at Nanjing University, provides an in-depth and accessible explanation of various operating system concepts, combining a unique system perspective with rich code examples.
 All course content is in Chinese, making it very convenient for students.

-[HIT OS: Operating System](操作系统/HITOS.md), taught by Professor Li Zhijun at Harbin Institute of Technology, is a Chinese-language course on operating systems.
+[HIT OS: Operating System](操作系统/HITOS.md), taught by Professor Zhijun Li at Harbin Institute of Technology, is a Chinese course on operating systems.
 Based on the Linux 0.11 source code, the course places great emphasis on code practice, explaining the intricacies of operating systems from the student's perspective.

 ### Parallel and Distributed Systems